 - Caramel Apple Cheesecake Sliders (dessert sliders are amazing)

-When you live too far away for pizza delivery Pepperoni Pizza Sliders are pretty darn good!
+When you live too far away for pizza delivery Pizza Sliders filled with all the good stuff hit the spot!

 Make Ahead Pepperoni Pizza Sliders

-- Rolls I actually use bake frozen rolls and use those most of the time.
+- 12 Dinner Rolls I actually use bake frozen rolls and use those most of the time.

 - Preheat oven to 375 degrees.